 GaAs Strengths and Weaknesses

 As a more specialised technology than conventional silicon-based fabrication, GaAs is relatively limited in its application to pure analogue functions.
-Inclusion of digital circuitry usually entails designing a multi-die module on a laminate substrate.
-This is expensive and results in degraded moisture sensitivity thereby requiring special storage and handling.
-GaAs based modules typically have an MSL3 sensitivity rating, and so must be used within one week after sealing to guarantee moisture absorption will not damage the device leading to early failure.
+The inclusion of digital circuitry usually entails designing a multi-die module on a laminate substrate.
+This is expensive and results in degraded moisture sensitivity, thereby requiring special storage and handling.
+GaAs based modules typically have an MSL3 sensitivity rating and so must be used within one week after sealing to guarantee moisture absorption will not damage the device leading to early failure.
 Silicon-based ICs, however, are typically implemented monolithically in a QFN and thus have a lower-sensitivity MSL1 rating, and can be shipped on standard reels and require no special handling processes.

 Silicon devices in QFN packages also benefit from much lower thermal resistance when compared to GaAs based laminate modules, which aids reliability and can help simplify thermal management and heat sinking requirements.

 In addition, GaAs devices have relatively low ESD - they typically withstand a Human-Body-Model (HBM) threshold of only 500V.
 This contrasts with 2kV for comparable silicon parts.
 As a result, GaAs devices can be easily damaged by low-level ESD events that may happen in a typical assembly area.
 A similar silicon device requires much less stringent anti-static precautions.

 Silicon-On-Insulator (SOI) switches also typically have a superior RON x COFF figure of merit and hence exhibit lower insertion loss while also allowing greater isolation.

 Finally, circuits containing GaAs devices tend to rely more on external passives such as inductor and resistor components which take up additional space and add to the solution complexity.